OfficeDev/Microsoft-Teams-Samples/samples/app-sso/nodejs/README.md

 ## Running the sample

 You can interact with this bot by sending it a message.
-The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.
+The bot will respond by requesting you to login to Microsoft Entra ID, then making a call to the Graph API on your behalf and returning the results.

 **Install App:**